vishu-tyagi/Sentiment-Analysis-IMDB/README.md

 The XGBoost model minimizes a custom binary logistic objective and uses accuracy score as the evaluation metric.

-The training phase includes validating the model to find the optimal number of boosting rounds with early stopping and sets the classification threshold, which maximizes the accuracy score on a validation set.
+The training phase includes validating the model to find the optimal number of boosting rounds with early stopping and sets the classification threshold to maximize the accuracy score on a validation set.

 ## BERT, RoBERTa